VirtoCommerce/vc-docs/dev_docs/docs/custom-apps-development/vc-shell/Getting-started/creating-first-custom-app.md

     Done.
     ```

-1. Once the application is created, follow these instructions to install the dependencies and start the development server:
+3. Once the application is created, follow to the application folder and add Platform URL to the `.env` file under the `APP_PLATFORM_URL` variable:

     ```bash
     $ cd `<your-app-name>`
+    $ echo "APP_PLATFORM_URL=https://your_platform_url_here" >> .env
+    ```

+    Also, after adding the Platform URL, you should follow this steps:
+    1) follow to the `vite.config.mts` and remove `define` key from the config, because it is not needed anymore.
+This action should activate API calls to the Platform.
+    2) follow to the `src/main.ts` and remove commented code with `loadUser`, which is said to be removed after adding `APP_PLATFORM_URL` variable.
+    3) Now you can proceed to the next step.

+4. Follow these instructions to install the dependencies and start the development server:

+    ```bash
     $ yarn
     $ yarn serve
     ```